Sage-Bionetworks/sage-monorepo/docs/figma-to-code.md

 ## Next steps

-After creating a new library and component within the app (see [create-a-new-component] for more details), copy-paste cdoe from the exported project into the app.
+After creating a new library and component within the app, copy-paste code from the exported project into the app.
+See [create-a-new-component] for more details on how to create the library and component, and where to copy-paste the code.

 [TeleportHQ]: https://teleporthq.io/